sysen-limited/angular-toolbelt/README.md

 #### Filters

 - Pretty Date (Show how many seconds, minutes, hours, days ago a date is)
+- Boundary (Find the min or max value within a list or list of objects)
 - Convert To Bytes (Convert bytes values to KB, MB, etc...)

 #### Directives